 Establish an Employee Assistance Program

-Set Up a 24/7 Nurse Hotline
+Set up a 24/7 Nurse Hotline

-Choose a Health Insurance Plan With Mental Health Benefits
+Choose a Plan With Mental Health Benefits

-Appoint a Contact for Managing Mental Health Communications
+Appoint a Contact for Mental Health Communications

-Arrange for Mental Health Education and Resources Onsite
+Onsite Mental Health Education and Resources

-So, too, every corporate library should include plenty of educational materials in the form of self-help books, benefits information sheets, and directories of local mental health and medical providers.
+Every corporate library should include plenty of educational materials in the form of self-help books, benefits information sheets, and directories of local mental health and medical providers.
 Management can support communication by bringing up the importance of good overall health and avoiding treating others differently because they may be dealing with a mental illness.